bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 Wren nods his approval, and raises both his arms and voice skyward.
 "We stand ready, Gray Man.
 Come claim your prize."
 The townsfolk wait with baited breath, the silence is heavy.

 "There!"
 Wren points down street.
 The Gray Man emerges from the morning mist at the edge of town, astride a tall pale horse.
-Its footfalls grind gravel with deep thuds  As the visitor comes up to the crowd, the gathering splits to allow him passage.
+He looks near translucent, garbed in grey cloth and black leathers.
+The footfalls of his horse grind gravel with deep thuds as it advances upon the congregation with deliberate intent.
+The gathering splits to allow him passage.
 Even Wren takes a step back.

+The only

 new arrival comes to town
 hospitality is given but has to be repaid - you've been chosen